fieldstrength/quantum-random/README.md

 ### Physical Origin

-Detailed information on the physical setup used to produces these random number streams can be found in these papers:
+Detailed information on the physical setup used to produce these random numbers can be found in these papers:

 * [Real time demonstration of high bitrate quantum random number generation with coherent laser light](http://arxiv.org/abs/1107.4438)